Fector101/android_notify/README.md

 android.api = 35
 ```

-This package is available on PyPI and can be installed via pip:
+Can be installed via `pip` For testing purposes:
-For testing purposes

 ```bash
 pip install android_notify